AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 The invariant `BOUNDS` expresses how the different bounds are ordered during the computation.
 The invariant `REL` expresses what the variables `cur` and `max` mean depending on the bounds.
-Finally, the invariant `POST` allows us to create a link between the invariants and the postcondition of the function.
+Finally, the invariant `POST` allows us to create a link between the invariant and the postcondition of the function.

 The reader can verify that this function is indeed correctly proved without RTE verification.
 If we add RTE verification, the overflow on the variable `cur`,